dannyvai/pylapse/README.md

 - for now it uses ffmpeg to create the video after taking all the pictures if you don't have it installed you can download it from : https://www.ffmpeg.org/download.html

+- While taking the timelapse you can stop it by pressing q that way it will stop taking pictures and start making the video